The Latest: Germany to open up vaccinations to all on June 7

 ISTAT said the data confirmed it was accurate to speak of a “double pandemic” — one that was epidemiological and one fueled by domestic violence.

-NEW YORK — Target and CVS are the latest retailers to no longer require vaccinated shoppers or workers to wear a mask in its stores.
+NEW YORK — Target and CVS are the latest retailers to no longer require vaccinated shoppers to wear a mask in its stores.
+Target’s said vaccinated workers can also stop wearing masks, but at CVS, the company said workers will be required to wear them even if they’ve been inoculated.

-The announcement comes after the Centers for Disease Control and Prevention eased mask-wearing guidance for fully vaccinated people last week, allowing them to stop wearing masks outdoors in crowds and in most indoor settings.
+The announcements come after the Centers for Disease Control and Prevention eased mask-wearing guidance for fully vaccinated people last week, allowing them to stop wearing masks outdoors in crowds and in most indoor settings.
 On Friday, Walmart, Costco and several other large retailers said that those who have been vaccinated don’t need to wear masks.

 ROME — The first European visitors have started arriving in Italy after the government lifted a coronavirus quarantine requirement for travelers from the European Union, Britain and Israel.

-Note: This story has been updated to correct that CVS will still require employees to wear masks.